 - Reduced exercise capacity

-Physiotherapy for these conditions and symptoms is effective in facilitating heart and lung function.
+Physiotherapy for these conditions and symptoms has proven effective in facilitating heart and lung function.
 Depending on your symptoms and needs, your therapist will conduct an assessment and tailor an appropriate treatment session.
-This may include manual therapy of the thoracic spine (upper back) to assist with mobilising and clearing secretions; breathing exercises to maximise lung function, and self-managing techniques to help prevent future exacerbations.
+This may include manual therapy of the thoracic spine (upper back) to assist with mobilising and clearing secretions; breathing exercises to maximize lung function; and self-managing techniques to help prevent future exacerbations.